jainsahab/AndroidSnooper/README.md

 [![Build Status](https://travis-ci.org/jainsahab/AndroidSnooper.svg?branch=master)](https://travis-ci.org/jainsahab/AndroidSnooper) [![codecov](https://codecov.io/gh/jainsahab/AndroidSnooper/branch/master/graph/badge.svg)](https://codecov.io/gh/jainsahab/AndroidSnooper) [![Maven Central](https://img.shields.io/maven-central/v/com.github.jainsahab/Snooper.svg)](https://mvnrepository.com/artifact/com.github.jainsahab/Snooper)

 ## Introduction
-Android Snooper is a HTTP inspector which observes all the HTTP calls made by the app and opens up an Activity to see the detailed history of HTTP calls on `onShake` event.
+Android Snooper is a library which helps in debugging issues while running the applications on android devices.
+One of the basic features provided includes HTTP inspection, which observes all the HTTP calls made by the app.
+When the device is shaked, history of all the HTTP requests is presented with their responses and allows search, copy and sharing of the request/response.
 This library is inspired by the `Network Request History` feature of [FLEX](https://github.com/Flipboard/FLEX) app for iOS.

 ![Snooper](assets/snooper_demo.gif)

+## How to use?
-Android Snooper works on the interceptor mechanism provided by almost every HTTP client.
+Android Snooper works on the [interceptor pattern](https://en.wikipedia.org/wiki/Interceptor_pattern) which is supported by almost every HTTP client.
 All you need to do is initialize Android Snooper using `AndroidSnooper.init(this);` statement in your Application class and set an instance of `SnooperInterceptor` to the list of your network interceptors.
-As of now we are providing the interceptors for the below libraries.
+As of now Snooper supports the interceptors for the following libraries:

 * [Spring Android Rest Template](http://projects.spring.io/spring-android/)
 * [Square's OkHttp Client](https://github.com/square/okhttp)